 Mr. Barnett was an adjunct professor of law and taught Derivatives Regulation at Cornell Law School from 2012 through 2015, chaired PLI’s annual conference on New Developments in Securitization from 1995 through 2010, is co-Chair of the PLI annual conferences on fundamental and advanced swaps and other derivatives, holds FINRA Series 7, 79, 24 and 63 licenses, and is a member of the New York, California and Oklahoma bars.

-James R. Burns is a partner in the Asset Management Group at Willkie Farr & Gallagher LLP, focusing on counseling investment managers, broker-dealers, self-regulatory organizations, and other registered entities on regulatory, compliance and enforcement matters.
-Prior to joining Willkie, Mr. Burns served as Deputy Director of the SEC’s Division of Trading and Markets.
+James R. Burns is a partner in the Asset Management Group at Willkie Farr & Gallagher LLP, focusing on counseling broker-dealers, exchanges, clearing agencies, hedge funds, private equity clients and other registered entities and their boards on regulatory, compliance and enforcement matters.
+Prior to joining Willkie, Mr. Burns served as Deputy Director of the SEC's Division of Trading and Markets.

 Mr. Burns has significant experience in both the trading and markets and investment management areas.
-He provides clients with insights into current issues in SEC examination and enforcement contexts as well as strategic advice on the effects of SEC initiatives on the business operations and compliance programs of registrants overseen by the Division of Trading and Markets and the Division of Investment Management.
-He advises clients on cybersecurity and business continuity issues – ranging from broker-dealer and investment adviser regulatory obligations to expectations established by the SEC, FINRA and other federal and state authorities in connection with breaches and technology failures.
+He provides insights into current issues in SEC rulemaking, examination and enforcement contexts, and provides strategic advice on the effects of SEC initiatives on the business operations and compliance programs of registrants overseen by the Division of Trading and Markets and the Division of Investment Management.
+He advises clients on crypto and fintech developments, cybersecurity and business continuity issues, and regulatory obligations for foreign entities – ranging from broker-dealer and investment adviser regulations to evolving expectations of the SEC, FINRA and other federal and state authorities.

-Mr. Burns is currently lead attorney for a large equity derivatives clearing organization.
-He brings well-respected knowledge and understanding of the equity, fixed income, and derivatives markets, having played an integral role in the development of current SEC positions and regulatory initiatives affecting those markets, their intermediaries, and sell-side and buy-side participants.
-This includes trading, cybersecurity issues and the use of complex financial products.
-He played a central role in the development and execution of significant rules under the Dodd-Frank Act, including the Volcker Rule and the SEC’s security-based swap regulatory regime.
+Mr. Burns brings well-respected knowledge and understanding of the equity, fixed income, and derivatives markets, having played an integral role in the development of recent SEC positions and regulatory initiatives affecting those instruments, their markets, their intermediaries and sell-side and buy-side participants.
+This includes trading rules, registration requirements for domestic and international entities, clearance and settlement issues, developments in the fintech and crypto asset space, cybersecurity issues and the use of complex financial products.
+He played a central role in the development and execution of significant rules under the Dodd-Frank Act, including the Volcker Rule and the SEC's security-based swap regulatory regime.

-Mr. Burns has wide-ranging SEC and private practice experience across broad areas of the asset management industry, covering investment managers and fiduciaries for registered investment companies, private funds and other types of clients.
-He has extensive experience counseling advisers to registered and private funds, advising fund boards and addressing various governance, risk, compliance and disclosure-related matters of concern to the asset management industry.
-He counseled an adviser in connection with cyber breach of its platform.
-He also has represented investment advisers, broker-dealers, mutual funds, and hedge funds in various examination and enforcement-related inquiries by self-regulatory organizations and the SEC.
+Mr. Burns has wide-ranging SEC and private practice experience across broad areas of the asset management industry, covering investment managers and fiduciaries for hedge funds, private equity funds, registered investment companies, and other types of clients.
+He has extensive experience counseling advisers to registered and private funds, advising fund boards on various governance, risk, compliance and disclosure-related matters of concern to the asset management industry.
+He also has represented investment advisers, broker-dealers, hedge funds, private equity funds, and mutual funds in various examination and enforcement-related inquiries.

 Josh Cohn provides derivatives dispute advisory and expert witness services.